-How Natural Supplements Increase Dopamine
+How Natural Supplements Work to Increase Dopamine

-You can’t buy dopamine over-the-counter in a pill.
+You can’t buy over-the-counter dopamine in a pill.

 However, there are a number of amino acids, herbs, and other natural compounds that work by various mechanisms to increase dopamine levels in the brain.

-Some increase the actual amount of dopamine available, while others keep dopamine from being broken down too quickly.
+Many increase the actual amount of dopamine available, while others keep dopamine from being broken down too quickly.

-Other supplements increase the number of dopamine receptors or help existing receptors work better.
+Some supplements increase the number of dopamine receptors or help existing receptors work better.